andrewjbe/sports-bs/posts/rCFB-census.md

 | #8   | Notre Dame | [Illinois](#f/illinois) Illinois                  | 479            | 252          |                1.90 |
 | #9   | Notre Dame | [North Carolina](#f/northcarolina) North Carolina | 500            | 281          |                1.78 |
 | #10  | Notre Dame | [Arizona State](#f/arizonastate) Arizona State    | 336            | 193          |                1.74 |

+Notre Dame does show up on LSU’s list, at #6 by comments per capita or
+#3 for total comments.
+So while it’s not quite as strong as OU’s hate,
+they definitely still seem to have some raw feelings toward ol’ Cajun Kelly.
+LSU doesn’t show up on here until #35 on the list, so like USC, they don’t really seem to be reciprocating.

 ------------------------------------------------------------------------